 Questions such as these are critical in determining the desired value of influencers for your brand.
 Many companies are moving toward the micro-influencer trend, but that doesn’t mean it’s best for everyone: larger brands like Zappos have found great success with celebrity influencer marketing as well.

 Regardless of the type of influencer you choose to work with, you need to illustrate your worth to them as well: this is a two-sided relationship!
 Make sure that along with feeling valued, they also feel as if you’re offering value to them as a partner – whether that’s resources, creative freedom, products or services, feedback and more.

-Learn more about choosing an influencer marketing campaign here.
+Learn more about launching an influencer marketing campaign today.